creationix/howtonode.org/articles/why-use-closure.markdown

 This is where closures are the most useful.
 In fact, this is the reason that Ryan Dahl (The creator of node.js) used JavaScript in the first place.
 C doesn't have closures and it makes non-blocking code difficult to write in C.

 The simplest example (which we just saw earlier) is `setTimeout`.
 This is a non-blocking function call.
 The code in the passed in callback won't get called till after the timeout happens.
-This will be on a completely new stack and the only way to get data into it is through lexical scope and closure.
+This will be on a completely new stack and the only way to get data into it is through lexical scope and a closure.

 Imagine this code snippet: